Ric Flair: Becky Lynch

 In September 2019, Flair threatened legal action against WWE and filed a trademark for the term "The Man", which was being used as a nickname by heavily promoted wrestler Becky Lynch.
 The threats of legal action caused a rift between Flair and his daughter Charlotte, who was Lynch's onscreen nemesis at the time.
 Lynch responded to the actions by asserting that she still liked and respected Flair.
 Flair transferred the rights to "The Man" nickname and gimmick to WWE in May 2020.
 The terms of the transfer were undisclosed.
 Flair began feuding with Lynch in 2021, accusing her of using the term without his explicit permission, but their dispute was resolved when he apologized to her in January 2023.

 "Plane Ride from Hell"

 Flair was part of the infamous 2002 "Plane Ride from Hell".
-Flair was accused of wearing his signature wrestling robe while naked and forcing two female flight attendants to touch his penis; they would later sue the WWE, though the case was ultimately settled out of court.
+Flair was accused of wearing his signature wrestling robe while naked and forcing two female flight attendants to touch his penis; they would later sue the WWE, although the case was ultimately settled out of court.
 The allegations were discussed on the Canadian documentary series Dark Side of the Ring in 2021 on an episode dedicated to the flight.
 Flair released a statement after the episode aired denying the allegations.
-Flair was also removed from the WWE's intro signature afterwards.
+After the allegations went public, Flair was removed from the WWE's signature introduction.